 My childhood education experiences pretty much consisted of compliance, competition, and completion.
 Knowing what I know now, I wish I had been pushed toward curiosity, collaboration, and comprehension instead.
 I wanted straight As and the praise of my teachers.
 I was quiet and went largely unnoticed until 10th grade when my history teacher pulled me aside and told me to audition for my high school’s nationally recognized speech team.
 I was stunned.
-I asked him, “why would you think I could be good at speaking in front of people.
+I asked him, “Why would you think I could be good at speaking in front of people?
 I am shy.”
 He said, “You can write.
 You have a voice on paper that should be heard out loud.”
 This was the first time I recall a teacher pointing out a strength I didn’t know I had.
 I did audition for the team.
 My speech career in high school wasn’t award-winning, but it was successful.
 I developed poise, confidence, and leadership skills.
 I also began to understand the value of collaboration.

-And this is what sparked a passion for helping others discover their strengths!
+This is what sparked a passion for helping others discover their strengths!

 For a decade, I taught English and head coached the Lightning speech team.
 Traveling to Fort Lauderdale, Boston, and Arizona with highly motivated speakers and performers was incredibly rewarding.
 I loved watching the growth, creativity, and talent of these young people.
 In that decade, I also got my master’s degree in teaching and learning.
-I was transformed (in the late 90s) by the likes of Alfie Kohn, the Six Traits of Writing, constructivism, and more.
+I was transformed (in the late ‘90s) by the likes of Alfie Kohn, the Six Traits of Writing, constructivism, and more.

-But one very memorable day, in my English/Speech 10 course, everything changed.
+But one very memorable day in my English/Speech 10 course, everything changed.

 One of my students was a complete mystery to me.
-He *hated* English class and let me know it every day.
-A wise peer mentor encouraged me to have him read out loud to me, away from his peers, of course.
+He “hated” English class and let me know it every day.
+A wise peer mentor encouraged me to have him read aloud to me, away from his peers, of course.
 That one experience changed the trajectory of my career.
 This 15-year-old could barely get through a page of Of Mice and Men.
 No wonder he hated my class!
 I panicked.
 I didn’t know how to teach reading!
 I went to school to teach literature, rhetoric, speaking, and composition.

 So, I went back to school.
 I got my K-12 reading license and began to work on my doctorate.
 I was now curious.
 How many more students are like this one?
 How are these students finding ways to mask and cope with literacy skills not yet obtained?
-What can we do to show that it is never too late?
+What can we do to show that it is never too late to learn?
 How can the identities of students who don’t see themselves as readers or scholars be shifted?
 And quickly?
 What can I learn from my brilliant elementary colleagues who teach littles how to read?
 How can I transform those ideas and lessons to fit the big kids I work with?

 Born from that curiosity was my doctoral research.